1. What is “Workers’ Compensation” in Florida?

 determined by the department; and

 b.
-Volunteers participating in federal programs established under Florida Pub
+Volunteers participating in federal programs established under Florida Public

 A specific provision in the Act provides coverage for volunteer firefighters